MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/configure-connector.md

 1. Add a Graph connector in the Microsoft 365 admin center.
 2. Name the connection.
 3. Configure the connection settings.
+4. Manage search persmissions.
-4. Assign property labels.
+5. Assign property labels.
-5. Manage schema.
+6. Manage schema.
-6. Choose refresh settings.
+7. Choose refresh settings.
-7. Review the connection.
+8. Review the connection.

-It is important to note that the setup process is very similar for all the Graph connectors by Microsoft but is not exactly the same. **In addition to reading this article, be sure to read the connector-specific information that applies to the data source(s) you plan to add to your tenant.**
+It is important to note that the setup process is very similar for all the Graph connectors by Microsoft but is not exactly the same. **In addition to reading this article, be sure to read the connector-specific for your data source.**

 ## Step 1: Add a Graph connector in the Microsoft 365 admin center